Prescriptive Scaling Reveals the Evolution of Language Model Capabilities: Related Works

 \textbf{Scaling laws and downstream predictability.} Classical scaling laws relate model size, data, and compute to pretraining loss under controlled settings \citep{kaplan2020scaling, hoffmann2022training}.
 Translating these forecasts into actionable guidance for future model development \citep{mccandlish2018empirical, hernandez2021scaling, kaplan2020scaling, zhangdoes}, however, remains an open challenge.
 Particularly, their extension to downstream task performance has proven substantially noisier and less reliable \citep{chen2024scaling, lourie2025scaling, schaeffer2024has}.
 Recent work on observational scaling laws studies compute–performance relationships using heterogeneous trained models \citep{ruan2024observational}, and shows that post-training on test or target tasks can make downstream performance appear more predictable, while also introducing confounding temporal effects \citep{dominguez2024training}.
 We build on this line by focusing on attainable performance boundaries rather than average trends.

 \textbf{Downstream performance forecasting and scaling analyses.} Under controlled regimes, downstream accuracy often follows simple power laws in training compute, enabling reliable FLOP-to-accuracy extrapolation \citep{krajewski2025revisiting}.
 In realistic settings, however, emergent abilities, metric noise, and heterogeneous pipelines frequently violate these trends \citep{schaeffer2024has}.
 To address this, prior work proposes two-stage regressions from compute to pretraining loss to downstream metrics \citep{chen2024scaling}, clustering methods that isolate predictable task subsets \citep{xu2025unveiling_downstream}, and rectified scaling laws that forecast fine-tuning performance via a learned data-size term \citep{lin2024selecting}.
 Large-scale observational analyses from Epoch AI further inform forecasting by tracking compute, data, and performance trajectories across thousands of models \citep{epoch2022pcdtrends}.
 In contrast to fine-tuning–centric or point-forecasting approaches, we study post-training capability boundaries, estimating high-quantile, prescriptive performance boundaries from heterogeneous models and analyzing their temporal stability and data efficiency.

-Post-training techniques such as instruction tuning and preference optimization can substantially shift downstream performance without changing pretraining compute \citep{ziegler2019fine, ouyang2022training}.
+\textbf{Post-training and performance variance.} Post-training techniques such as instruction tuning and preference optimization can substantially shift downstream performance without changing pretraining compute \citep{ziegler2019fine, ouyang2022training}.
 Recent studies emphasize that post-training often elicits latent capabilities, leading to large variance among models trained with similar FLOPs \citep{donoway2025quantifying, jin2025discovering}.
 In parallel, targeted pretraining methods demonstrate that aligning pretraining data with downstream objectives can yield significant gains \citep{brandfonbrener2024color, mizrahi2025language}.
 Our work complements these algorithmic advances by abstracting over heterogeneous post-training pipelines and treating models with similar pretraining FLOPs as a single domain, enabling large-scale observational analysis that is better aligned with engineering decision-making.